Azure/iot/README.md

 - [Azure IoT device SDK for Java](https://github.com/azure/azure-iot-sdk-java) - Repository for the Java SDKs.
 Packages are also published on Maven.
 - [Azure IoT device SDK for Node.js](https://github.com/azure/azure-iot-sdk-node) - Repository for the Node SDKs.
 Packages are also published on NPM.
 - [Azure IoT device SDK for Python](https://github.com/azure/azure-iot-sdk-python) - Repository for the Python SDKs.
 Packages are also published on PIP.

+## IoT Device Development

+- [IoT Device Development](https://docs.microsoft.com/azure/iot-develop) - Explore the Azure IoT documentation for developing cloud-connected embedded devices and device applications
+- [Getting Started with Azure RTOS](https://github.com/azure-rtos/getting-started) - Connect a range of popular devkits from our silicon vendor parts to Azure IoT in under 30 minutes.
+- [Azure Device Certification](https://certify.azure.com) - Certify your devices for one or more of our certifications and publish them to the IoT device catalog
+- [Azure Certified for IoT device catalog](https://catalog.azureiotsuite.com) - Browse Certified for IoT devices tailored to your needs.
+- [Azure Certified for IoT dev kits](https://devicecatalog.azure.com/devices?deviceType=DevKit) - Start today with development boards that are *Azure Certified for IoT*, sensors and actuators.
+Simple tutorials help you connect devices to the Microsoft Azure IoT cloud.

+## Platforms and Frameworks

+- [Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge) - Azure IoT Edge moves cloud analytics and custom business logic to devices so that your organization can focus on business insights instead of data management.
+- [Azure Industrial IoT](https://github.com/Azure/Industrial-IoT) - Azure Industrial IoT Platform includes components and services to connect industrial equipment to Azure.
+It can be used to build applications that can monitor and manage factory operations.

 ## Libraries and Tools